-Wisconsin DPI targets some low income kindergarten through grade twelve (12) programs to the TANF population although the programs may or may not meet all TANF requirements for the TANF program or Separate State Programs.
-These valuable programs, which promote TANF purposes, are:
+DPI targets some programs to needy populations, although the programs may or may not meet all TANF requirements for the TANF program or Separate State Programs.
+Examples of these valuable programs, which promote TANF purposes, are:

-- AODA/Youth Alcohol Drug Abuse which promotes awareness of the dangers of alcohol and drugs and assists students who abuse them; - Intra-district and Inter-district Transfer Aid which facilitates the transfer of students between schools and districts to promote cultural and racial integration in education; - Head Start Supplement which provides funding to existing Head Start programs to reduce waiting lists and increase the number of children served by Head Start to support low income parents' work efforts; and - Bilingual-Bicultural Aid which helps improve the comprehension, speaking, reading and writing ability of students who need additional support to be proficient in the English language and/or to adjust to a different culture.
+- AODA/Youth Alcohol Drug Abuse, which promotes awareness of the dangers of alcohol and drugs and assists students who abuse them; - A state-funded Head Start Supplement, which provides funding to existing Head Start programs to reduce waiting lists and increase the number of children served by Head Start to support low-income parents' work efforts; and - Bilingual-Bicultural Aid, which helps improve the comprehension, speaking, reading, and writing ability of students who need additional support to be proficient in the English language and/or to adjust to a different culture.